 - Better Understanding of concept – To have a better understanding of the concept, solving topic-wise reasoning questions is extremely important.
 This practice will also enable candidates to apprehend the type of questions which may be asked from each topic

 - Easy way to Revise – Candidates can keep themselves updated by solving questions based on different topics.
-This will also ensure that they do no forget the concept.
+This will also ensure that they do not forget the concept.

 - Apply Tricks & Shortcuts – There are various tricks, using which solving logical reasoning questions can become easier and quicker.
-Just by reading these tricks candidates cannot understand them well enough.
-Thus, applying them on questions while solving will be more beneficial.
+Just by reading these tricks, candidates cannot understand them well enough.
+Thus, applying them to questions while solving will be more beneficial.

-Given below is a list of important books where candidates can find hundreds on logical reasoning questions on each topic and prepare themselves for the competitive exams:
+Given below is a list of important books where candidates can find hundreds of logical reasoning questions on each topic and prepare themselves for the competitive exams: